 The report is based on two comprehensive surveys of cable length in km by voltage:

-2. Worldwide subsea cables – land-to-land interconnections, export cable for wind farms, power-from-shore cables for oil & gas platforms, analysing interconnector cable and export cable by voltage.
-Based on second-ary research of 202 subsea power cable systems.
+2. Worldwide subsea cables – land-to-land interconnections, export and array cable for wind farms, power-from-shore cables for oil & gas platforms, analysed by voltage.
+Based on secondary research of 373 current and proposed subsea power cable systems.

 Analysis by five voltage groups:

 The market for HV and EHV cable is changing, on both the supply and demand sides.
 Suppliers are developing new technology with higher voltage cables and thinner dielectric insulation.
 On the demand side, regulation is being enacted for the new generation of EHV transmission corridors, city networks and environmental hazards.
-User practices are changing, with MV cable migrating to HV.
+User practices are changing.
+Maritime grids are being constructed, with large scale offshore substations and HVAC/HVDC converter stations linking multiple arrays of wind turbines.
+Platforms are moving further from shore, with longer EHV export cables; wind farms are becoming larger with more turbines of higher capacity, with longer array cables and HV instead of MV.
 These issues are identified and discussed.

-Opportunities for HV underground cable – UGC amounts to 17.4% of total network mileage and 2.4% of the HV networks, but in both grids is on the increase in niche segments.
+Opportunities for HV land-based underground cable – underground amounts to 17.4% of total network mileage and 2.4% of the HV networks.
 Globally, transmission is in a phase of growth and modernisation involving large expenditures.
-Many national studies have outlined the pros and cons and made recommendations for EHV & HV UGC (≥ 330 kV/≥ 200 kV/ ≥100 kV) and identified cases for full and partial undergrounding.
+Many national studies have outlined the pros and cons and made recommendations for EHV & HV underground and identified cases for full and partial undergrounding.
 The report lists these opportunities and relevant national policies which will shape future markets.

 Opportunities for HV subsea cable – The current state of the three major subsea cable segments are outlined and future developments flagged; land and island connections, offshore wind power, oil & gas power-from-shore and umbilicals.
 The report identifies the growth areas including trends from MV cable to HV.

-New HV technologies are being commercialised; superconductors are already well established in medical robotics , and are starting to be installed in power transmission applications; GTW, Gas to Wire, is being promoted and the first project is about to take off, converting gas to electricity at the offshore platform site and transporting it to land grid via offshore wind turbine export cables, using surplus capacity.
+New HV technologies are being commercialised; Superconductors are already well established in medical robotics , and are starting to be installed in power transmission applications; GTW – Gas to Wire, is being promoted and the first project is about to take off, converting gas to electricity at the offshore platform site and transporting it to land grid via offshore wind export cables, using surplus capacity.
 Manufacturers are pushing the boundaries to develop thinner cables and higher voltages for EHV and HV dielectric cables.

 Company profiles of key HV and EHV cable players.